MeghaKA/Trustworthy-AI-for-Predictive-Maintenance-NASA-CMAPSS/README.md

 All experiments were developed using Python-based machine learning workflows.

 The project structure, notebooks, and requirements file are provided to support reproducibility and further research exploration.

+The required Python dependencies are provided in: requirements.txt

 ---